aaronc/fschema/README.md

 user> ((each c/not-nil c/integer?)
 [1 2.0 nil])
 [{:path [1], :value 2.0, :error-id :fschema.constraints/integer?}
  {:path [2], :value nil, :error-id :fschema.constraints/not-nil}]
+;; each functions return the index in the sequence as part of the path

 user> ((each c/not-nil c/integer?)
 [1 2 3])
 [1 2 3]